-Nutrition plays a vital role in making our immune system stronger.
-Moreover, certain foods help us fight flu effectively.
-Nutrition may not be able to eliminate the chances of contracting the flu, but it would certainly be helpful in strengthening our immune system and lessening the duration and severity of flu’s symptoms.
+A change in weather indicates the start of cold and flu season, so nutrition plays a vital role in strengthening your immune system.
+Nutrition may not be able to eliminate the chances of contracting the flu, but there are foods to fight the flu and lessen the duration and severity of its symptoms.

 Eat Healthy Live Healthy!